 Instructions

-- Cut the pork shoulder into long strips of about 2-3 inches round.
+- Cut the pork shoulder into long strips of 2-3 inches thick.
 Transfer to a large resealable bag.
 There is no need to trim the extra fat, unless there is an excessive amount.
 The fat will keep the pork extra moist and render while roasting.

 - In a bowl, mix all the marinade ingredients until evenly combined, breaking up the red bean curd cube.
 Add the marinade to the pork, ensuring everything is fully coated.
 Seal the bag, removing excess air, and marinate in the fridge for at least 8 hours or preferably overnight.
 12-16 hours is ideal.